saggusher/director-data-eng-hw/README.md

 * What is the average reciprocation rate?
 * What % of reports happen after two users connect as opposed to before?
 * What is the average number of skips before a like?
-* How often do people see duplicates potentials within a day?
+* In discover, how often do people see duplicates subjects within a day (assume every subject is either skipped or liked)?
 * How often do people change their mind about the people they like?

 #### Some considerations: